 Consequently, dual billing may enhance customer satisfaction, awareness and ongoing participation in the program for customer-generators.
-Furthermore, dual billing could be done electronically, which is more convenient for the customer and will be less costly for the program than sending paper bills.
+Furthermore, dual billing could be done electronically, which is more convenient for the customer and less costly for the program than sending paper bills.

-Furthermore, Lebanon Community Power may be able to create additional value for customergenerators through a combination of dual billing, assistance with metering upgrades and timevarying rate structures.
+Furthermore, Rye Community Power may be able to create additional value for customergenerators through a combination of dual billing, assistance with metering upgrades and timevarying rate structures.
 For example:

-- Many customer-generators with solar systems may benefit from local programs that help them reduce their full energy bill costs; - Providing the customer with a separate supply-only bill would allow Lebanon Community Power to also offer a time-varying rate (which may not otherwise be available through Liberty Utilities' billing system); - Upgrading to an interval meter (if the customer does not have one) and installing onsite battery storage, combined with a time-varying rate, may enable the customer-generator to further lower their overall bill by shifting their pattern of electricity usage at times of highpower prices and constrained generation and transmission capacity.
+- Many customer-generators with solar systems may benefit from local programs that help them reduce their full energy bill costs; - Providing the customer with a separate supply-only bill would allow Rye Community Power to also offer a time-varying rate (which may not otherwise be available through Eversource's billing system); - Upgrading to an interval meter (if the customer does not have one) and installing onsite battery storage, combined with a time-varying rate, may enable the customer-generator to further lower their overall bill by shifting their pattern of electricity usage at times of high-power prices and constrained generation and transmission capacity.
 This could also help to manage and lower the program's electricity supply costs in aggregate as well, and thus benefits all participating customers.

-Similarly, Lebanon Community Power may be able to streamline the process and cost of installing REC production meters for customer-generators that don't already have one.
-By registering customer-generators and purchasing their RECs for their onsite power generation Lebanon Community Power could use them to satisfy part of the program's overall RPS compliance requirements.
-This would allow the program to source RECs locally and would provide an additional source of revenue for customer-generators in the City.
+Similarly, Rye Community Power may be able to streamline the process and cost of installing REC production meters, registering customer-generators, and purchasing their RECs for the onsite power generated to satisfy part of the program's overall RPS compliance requirements.
+This would allow the program to source RECs locally and would provide an additional source of revenue for customer-generators in the Town.

-Lebanon Community Power also intends to evaluate ways to enhance the value of the NEM credits that customers receive overall, from both the program and Liberty Utilities.
-For example, customer-generators may benefit by becoming hosts in Group Net Metering, including by establishing a Low-Moderate Income Solar Project group.
+Rye Community Power also intends to evaluate ways to enhance the value of the NEM credits that customers receive overall, from both the program and Eversource.
+For example, customergenerators may benefit by becoming hosts in Group Net Metering, including by establishing a Low-Moderate Income Solar Project group.
 The program may be able to streamline the process required to do so, which entails:

-- Matching customers interested in becoming members with prospective group hosts; - Executing a Group Net Metering Agreement together; - Registering the group with the Public Utilities Commission and Liberty Utilities; and - Thereafter filing annual compliance reports.
+- Matching customers interested in becoming members with prospective group hosts; - Executing a Group Net Metering Agreement together; - Registering the group with the Public Utilities Commission and Eversource; and - Thereafter filing annual compliance reports.

-Lastly, NEM tariffs are subject to revision and Lebanon Community Power, through the Coalition, intends to work with Liberty Utilities, participate in Public Utilities Commission proceedings and engage at the Legislature on issues that impact how the tariffs evolve going forward.
+Lastly, NEM tariffs are subject to revision and Rye Community Power, through the Coalition, intends to work with Eversource, participate in Public Utilities Commission proceedings, and engage at the Legislature on issues that impact how the tariffs evolve going forward.